 Having the structure of your projects folder set up, you can for sure create views in order to check on the progress and have an insight on what should be done when.

-2. View by stage to visualise which of your projects are in what stage you have previously defined.
+2. View by stage to visualize which of your projects are in what stage you have previously defined.

 3. You could also use the Due date to filter your projects and visualise for example those that should be completed this quarter.